Bounds for variables with few occurrences in conjunctive normal forms: Introduction

-A fundamental question, the subject of this study, is the existence of ``simple'' variables in clause-sets. ``Simple'' here means a variable occurring not very often.
-A major use of the existence of such variables is in inductive proofs of properties of minimally unsatisfiable clause-sets, using splitting on a variable to reduce $n$, the number of variables, to $n-1$: here it is vital that we have control over the changes imposed by the substitution, and so we want to split on a variable occurring as few times as possible. ``Splitting'' of a clause-set $F$ on variable $v$ means the consideration of the two clause-sets $\pao v0 * F$, $\pao v1 * F$, that is, instantiating variable $v$ by both truth values $0, 1$.
+A fundamental question, the subject of this study, is the existence of ``simple'' variables in clause-sets. ``Simple'' here means a variable occurring not very often (i.e., with a low ``degree'').
+A major use of the existence of such variables is in inductive proofs of properties of minimally unsatisfiable clause-sets, using \emph{splitting} on a variable to reduce $n$, the number of variables, to $n-1$: here it is vital that we have control over the changes imposed by the substitution, and so we want to split on a variable occurring as few times as possible. ``Splitting'' of a clause-set $F$ on variable $v$ means the consideration of the two clause-sets $\pao v0 * F$, $\pao v1 * F$, that is, instantiating variable $v$ by both truth values $0, 1$.
 A feature of clause-sets is the closure under splitting, and splitting is a major tool for investigations into minimal unsatisfiability.
+In the remainder of the introduction we give an overview on the results of this \Schrift{} and their context.

+In Subsection \ref{sec:introdef} we introduce minimal unsatisfiability and the main complexity parameter, the deficiency, and discuss the first main result, the upper bound for the minimum variable-degree for minimally unsatisfiable clause-sets in the deficiency.
+Its basic importance for the (beginning of) understanding of minimal unsatisfiability can be seen for example by the fact, that the precise knowledge for small deficiencies is central for determining the structure, as \cite{DDK98} for deficiency $1$ (degree $2$), \cite{KleineBuening2000SubclassesMU} for deficiency $2$ (degree $4$), and \cite{KullmannZhao2016UHitSAT} for deficiency $3$ (degree $5$) apply.
+The easiest case is deficiency $1$, and indeed, once we know that there must be a variable of degree $2$, then the simple (tree-)structure is fairly easy to deduce (as done in \cite{DDK98,Ku99dKo}).